seo2730/renew_turtlebot3/README.md

 # renew_turtlebot3(Not complete)
 Using another board instead of OpenCr<br>
-I use cortex-M4 board
-You can also use Arduino board
+I use cortex-M4 board.
+You can also use Arduino board.
+I first test in Arduino Mega2560

 # romillion_robot.h
 This header file is to define your robot state